Surajghevade7021/db_local/90_Day_Ultimate_DataEngineer_Roadmap.md

 ## SECTION 1 — Independent Gap Analysis & Strategic Valuation

 ### 1.1 First-Principles Profile Evaluation
-Ratan is not starting from scratch.
+suraj is not starting from scratch.
 He possesses a highly valued, practical foundation that many candidates with 2 years of experience lack:
-* **Production SQL and PostgreSQL Optimization (5/5)**: Ratan understands index design (composite, partial), query execution plans, and sargable queries.
+* **Production SQL and PostgreSQL Optimization (5/5)**: suraj understands index design (composite, partial), query execution plans, and sargable queries.
 This is a massive filter-clearer in initial interview rounds.
-* **Real Production Migration Experience**: Having owned the migration of **154GB PostgreSQL to BigQuery** (10L+ leads, 1Cr+ activity logs) gives Ratan a major talking point.
+* **Real Production Migration Experience**: Having owned the migration of **154GB PostgreSQL to BigQuery** (10L+ leads, 1Cr+ activity logs) gives suraj a major talking point.
 In interviews, this is "gold" because it is a real-world project with actual business impact.

 ### 1.2 Identified Gaps & High-ROI Focus Areas
-To jump from 6.2 LPA to a 12–15 LPA Big Data / Cloud DE role at top tier analytics firms (Tiger, Fractal, Tredence) or investment/credit card firms (JPMC, Amex), Ratan must shift from being a "SQL/Scripting Engineer" to a **"Distributed Systems & Cloud Architect."**
+To jump from 6.2 LPA to a 12–15 LPA Big Data / Cloud DE role at top tier analytics firms (Tiger, Fractal, Tredence) or investment/credit card firms (JPMC, Amex), suraj must shift from being a "SQL/Scripting Engineer" to a **"Distributed Systems & Cloud Architect."**

 ```mermaid
 graph TD